missionpinball/mpf-docs/displays/display/physical_mono_dmd.rst

 is how the DMD will be drawn on the computer screen, and MPF has no idea what color the actual DMD is.
 So you can pick any color you want here.
 We chose ``ff5500`` which is a classic DMD orange color.

-The dark color is a light gray which will be the color of the pixels that are off.
-This means that we'll be able to see the "off" pixels in our on screen DMD, but if you don't want that, then just pick a dark color that's the same as your background color.

 There are other options listed in the
 :doc:`DMD widget </displays/widgets/widget/dmd>` documentation to control